gaurav3014/On-device-LLM/README.md

 ## Features
 - **Initialize and Load Models**: Choose from available models and initialize the WebLLM engine.
-- **Interactive Chat**: Chat with the AI agent and receive real-time responses.
+- **Interactive Chat**: Chat with the AI Model and receive real-time responses.
 - **Query Suggestions**: Generate query suggestions based on the metadata of the current webpage.
 - **On-Device Processing**: All processing occurs on the device, enhancing privacy and performance.